 Most presidents have used alcohol, but Franklin Pierce is often cited as one of the nation's drunkest.
 His time in the office is said to have been spent self-medicating after an accident nearly took the life of his son.
 When his term was over, he famously said: "There is nothing left … but to get drunk."

 James Buchanan and Martin Van Buren shared a few things in common.
 Buchanan could take pints to the dome just like Buren could, without showing any signs of being white-girl wasted.
-He would chastise the help as well when the White House would have pansy little champagne bottles instead of massive kegs to dive into.
+He would chastise the help as well when the White House would have tiny little champagne bottles instead of massive kegs to dive into.

 His heavy drinking aside (it was actually pretty common for early 19th-century men to be drunks, after all), Ulysses S. Grant became addicted to cocaine later in his life.
-No, it wasn't that he was bumping rails off of port-o-potty hand sanitizers at Coachella, either — in fact, during his later years, he came down with a painful case of throat cancer, and medicated using a French wine tonic called Vin Mariani.
+No, it wasn't that he was bumping rails off of Port-o-Potty hand sanitizers at Coachella, either.
+In fact, during his later years, he came down with a painful case of throat cancer, and medicated using a French wine tonic called Vin Mariani.
 The 'medicine' contained six milligrams of cocaine per fluid ounce.
 He'd suck bottles of those things dry while writing his memoir and continued to do so up until the day he died.

 This lying-ass democrat once tried to tell the entire world he "didn't inhale" when asked about prior weed use.
 Like, you're perfectly okay with sleeping around on interns and saying "you didn't have sexual relations" with them and we're supposed to believe you didn't hit a blunt?
 Come on Bill …

 George Bush was a maniac in his earlier days.
 Arrested for a DUI in 1976, he also used cocaine and spent many of his years in college at Yale drunk as hell— living the dream off of dad's money and stature.